Reds vs. Nationals Player Props Betting Odds

 Steer Stats

-- Steer has collected 84 hits with 19 doubles, two triples, 14 home runs and 39 walks.
+- Steer has 85 hits with 19 doubles, two triples, 14 home runs and 39 walks.
 He has driven in 50 runs with nine stolen bases.

 Steer Recent Games